-- 2. NOTE: This furnace is shipped with heat exchanger support brackets installed under the back of the heat exchanger.
+- NOTE: This furnace is shipped with heat exchanger support brackets installed under the back of the heat exchanger.
 These may be removed before installation, but it is not required. - 3.
-IMPORTANT: This furnace is not approved or recommended for installation on its back, with access doors facing upwards. - 4.
-This furnace is suitable for installation in buildings constructed on-site.
+IMPORTANT: This furnace is not approved or recommended for installation on its back, with access doors facing upwards. - This furnace is suitable for installation in buildings constructed on-site.
 This heating unit should be centralized with respect to the heat distribution system as much as practicable. - 5.
-NOTE: These furnaces are approved for installation in attics, as well as alcoves, utility rooms, closets and crawlspaces. - IMPORTANT: Support this unit when installed.
-For attic or crawl space installation, horizontal furnaces may be installed on combustible wood flooring or by using support brackets.
-See Figure 3. - 7.
+NOTE: These furnaces are approved for installation in attics, as well as alcoves, utility rooms, closets and crawlspaces. - 6.
+IMPORTANT: Support this unit when installed.
+Unit may be reinstalled on combustible wood floorin if using a supply air plenum.
+If not using supply air plenum, a combustible floor base is required.
+See ducting section of this manual. - 7.
 IMPORTANT: If installing in a utility room, be sure the door is wide enough to: - a. allow the largest part of the furnace to pass; or - b. allow any other appliance (such as a water heater) to pass.